jlr84/shn/README.md

 ### Installing

-These instructions will get you a copy of the project up and running on your local machine -- with some limitations, mentioned below -- for development and testings purposes.
-Continue with the deployment section folling these steps for notes on how reconfigure the project for full functionality.
+These instructions will get you a copy of the project up and running on your local machine -- with some limitations, mentioned below -- for development and testing purposes.
+Continue with the deployment section folling these steps for notes on how to reconfigure the project for full functionality.

-**Step 1: Install Ubuntu 16.04 LTS** (See 'Installing Ubuntu 16.04 LTS,' below, for more detail.)
+**Step 1: Install Ubuntu 16.04 LTS**
+(See 'Installing Ubuntu 16.04 LTS,' below, for more detail.)

 **Step 2: Install Git**
 ```